jonbmartin/pulpy/README.rst

 Description
 -----------
 Welcome to PulPy!
-PulPy is a python package for RF pulse and gradient pulse design for MRI.
+PulPy is a python package for RF pulse and gradient pulse design for MRI. the

-PulPy is the successor package to `SigPy.RF <https://github.com/jonbmartin/sigpy-rf>`_, which is a sub package for RF pulse design nested inside of the `SigPy <https://github.com/mikgroup/sigpy>`_ Python package for signal processing and image reconstruction.
+PulPy is the successor package to `SigPy.RF <https://github.com/jonbmartin/sigpy-rf>`_, a sub package for RF pulse design nested inside of the `SigPy <https://github.com/mikgroup/sigpy>`_ package for signal processing and image reconstruction.
-PulPy is designed to replicate the functionality of SigPy.RF, but is able to stand alone as its own Python package for those with less interest in the other features of SigPy, such as iterative image reconstruction.
+PulPy is designed to replicate  functionality of SigPy.RF, but is able to stand alone as an independent Python package.
 It also places greater emphasis on
 MRI gradient waveform design, which is necessary for many classes of RF pulses but also has broader applicability.
+PulPy current relies on SigPy as a dependency, but this dependency will be reduced in future releases.

 Installation
 ------------

 PulPy requires Python version >= 3.8.
-The core module depends on ``numba``, ``numpy``, ``PyWavelets``, ``scipy``, and ``tqdm``.
+The core module depends on ``numba``, ``numpy``, ``sigpy``, ``PyWavelets``, ``scipy``, and ``tqdm``.

 Via ``pip``
 ***********